How can you use gift cards and gift vouchers to help your business through the Coronavirus crisis?

 We’ve talked a lot about win/win in this article, and as our customers we want you to get through these times of struggles.
 That’s why we are eager to support struggling businesses and will be offering our system for free to any business that needs a store right now.

-- We’re here to help advise on marketing for your gift vouchers with ongoing blog posts and advice.
+- We’re here to help advise on marketing for your vouchers with ongoing blog posts and advice.

 If you’d like to set up a store today, please get in touch, we are happy to help!